Danish Butter Cookies

 Expert Tips

-• To keep the cookies tender with the right texture, stir in the flour until just incorporated.
-Do not whip it or air will be added to the dough and mechanical beating will activate the gluten, making tougher cookies.
+- To keep the cookies tender with the right texture, stir in the flour until just incorporated.
+Do not use a mixer to beat it or air will be added to the dough, plus mechanical beating will activate the gluten, making for tougher cookies.

-• I used vanilla extract to flavor these cookies, but a 1/4 teaspoon almond extract can also be added for a flavor boost.
+- I used vanilla extract to flavor these cookies, but a ¼ teaspoon of almond extract can also be added for a flavor boost.

-• I like dipping the side of the cookie where the swirl ends so that the prettiest part of the cookie is left unadorned.
+- I like dipping the side of the cookie where the swirl ends in white chocolate so that the prettiest part of the cookie is left unadorned.

 Frequently Asked Questions